 Your cat’s GI tract can’t break down plant proteins properly.
 Animal and plant proteins differ more than you may think.
 In reality, you just make their system work twice as hard to break down foods they shouldn’t eat or drink.

 Apart from proteins, coconuts are full of healthy fats and oils—for humans.
-For cats, repeatedly eating these extra fats and oils can cause obesity.
+For cats, repeatedly eating these extra fats and oils can cause stomach upset and obesity.

 Do Cats Benefit from Coconut Milk?

 As humans, we know that coconut milk is full of nutritional benefits to our bodies.
 It’s packed with vitamins, iron, selenium, magnesium, and calcium.
 It helps improve blood pressure and aid in heart health.
 That extends to humans only.

 For cats, it’s another story.
 But while it may not be the best in terms of fats, sugars, and proteins, does it have any positives to offer cats at all?

 The real answer is that cats reap no benefit from coconut milk that they don’t get in their regular diet.
 So, the cons outweigh the pros here.